jamesm224/ProSynTaxDB-workflow/README.md

     8. CYCOGANNOTATIONS - CyCOG annotations as a txt file (should be present in info directory) -OPTIONAL - copy CyCOG faa and make logs directory for outputs

-6. Run the motherboard_script.sh script first then use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes
+7. Run the main_run.sh script first then use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes

-7. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny!
+8. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny!
     1. The Fasttree settings are easily changeable too!

-8. Hopefully this a fairly easy and streamline pipeline but reach out to Paul or James for any questions!
+9. Hopefully this a fairly easy and streamline pipeline but reach out to Paul or James for any questions!

 Good luck!